What Are Managed Forex Accounts? (2026 Guide)

 • Transparency: Real-time dashboards allow investors to monitor every transaction and equity change instantaneously.

-Over 90% of managed accounts in 2026 utilize a “High Water Mark” clause, ensuring managers only earn fees on new profits (AUM Industry Survey, 2026).
+A high water mark clause is standard practice on performance fees, ensuring a manager only earns on new profits above the account’s previous peak.
 This mechanism aligns the manager’s incentives with investor success and prevents fee extraction during drawdown periods.

 The LPOA Agreement: Your Security Shield